LETTER FROM THE FOUNDER

 While wearing a fashionable fabric necklace home from a trip to France in 2015, I received many compliments and questions about how to buy pieces like it.

-From that inspiration, MiMi Globe Goods, my line of fabric jewelry, was born.
+From that inspiration, the RAI line of fabric jewelry, was born.
 I got a chance to put my fashion certificate from the University of Washington, and my love of fashion, to work for good.
 Our non-profit company uses recycled/upcycled materials, and trains women artisans to assemble all of our beautiful pieces.
 Each one is unique and handmade, and sold at refugeesarts.org, and at local stores.

 OUR PILOT PROJECT